TIY-ATL-ROR-2015-May/lectures/w03-models/tue/questions.md

    Note that the user's score is cumulative across games so it should never decrease, only increase.

+   This code should probably go in the `turn` method in `lib/guessr.rb`.

 2. Add a scoreboard method to the Menu class and allow the user to select displaying the scoreboard when they "login".
    The scoreboard should rank the users from highest score to lowest.
    Reading the [ActiveRecord Querying guide][querying] may prove helpful.
    In particular, chapters 1-5 and 19 are worth a look.

+   This code should probably go in the `Menu` class in `lib/guessr/menu.rb`.

 Additionally, reading the first chapter and the belongs_to, has_one, and has_many sections of the [ActiveRecord associations guide][associations]